 “You did feel the spirit guiding your fingers?”

 “I just let go and my hands did it for me.
 I wasn’t thinking, just letting the music come out.”

 “We trust each other.
 It makes it so easy, whatever we do together.
 I thought you felt deceived when I told you I had a boyfriend.
 My thoughts became an obstacle between us.”

 “I worry more that you’ll get tired of me, not whether you have other relationships.”

 “I can get distracted but trust me, I find you completely interesting.”

 “How about dessert?
 Sorry, they don’t serve tiramisu here.”

 “I can think up something better.
 Let’s go to your place.”

 Jake smiles and pays the bill.
 Musso and Frank’s is expensive.
 Jake gets his money’s worth on the roof garden of his building.
 Then again in his bedroom.
 He is insatiable.
-As I’m about to leave, pushes me against the sliding glass door to his balcony.
+As I am about to leave, he pushes me against the sliding glass door to his balcony.
 We fuck looking out at the vista of downtown LA.
 We finish with my face squeezed against the glass.
 My body is vibrating to the words of Jerry Lee Lewis’ ‘Breathless.”

 ‘Now, if you love me,